LizCottrell/quality-assurance/TESTPLAN.md

 ## Objectives
 Must answer these questions before beginning QA:
+* What is the purpose of this QA test?
 * What is the scope and timeline/budget?
   * What features, flows or pages need to be tested?
   * Is there a list of user flows?